 - disappear altogether

 Other PCOS symptoms can include:

 Similarly, when you stop taking the pill, it can take a few months for your cycle to get back to normal.
 As your body returns to its baseline hormone levels, you may miss your period for a

-You may skip a period one month and be back on track for the following three.
-Or, you may skip your period three months in a row and find that it arrives unexpectedly, often lighter or heavier than you’re used to.
+You may skip a period 1 month and be back on track for the following 3 months.
+Or, you may skip your period 3 months in a row and find that it arrives unexpectedly, often lighter or heavier than you’re used to.

-Other signs of premature ovarian failure include:
+Other signs of premature ovarian insufficiency include: